-You may record extended client details, if you think it is appropriate for your program and for your clients to do so.
-See Protocols sections 6 and 11 for more information.
+You may also record other details or SCORE domains if you think it is appropriate for your program and for your clients to do so.

-Service Type Example Advocacy/Support Advocating on a client's behalf or supporting the client in a particular circumstance.
-Child/Youth focussed groups Group work to assist the children and young people of separating parents.
-Dispute resolution Services helping families affected by separation to resolve their parenting disputes about post separation arrangements for children.
+Service Type Example Case support/review Session where substantial effort is invested and there is direct benefit to the client, including: Client engagement.
+For example, to support supervised contact and transition to self-management; risk identification, management and mitigation; and incidental support needs of clients Monitoring the progress of interventions.
+For example, consults between other professionals and undertaking unscheduled client-specific supervision to progress a case Preparing or documenting the case.
+For example, reading and writing reports and letters, maintaining case notes.
+Dispute resolution Family dispute resolution mediation sessions delivered by accredited practitioners to resolve parenting disputes about post separation arrangements for children.
 This may include a child inclusive practice session.
-Education and skills training Workshops and training to educate separating families about post- separation parenting, conflict, dispute resolution and communication skills, and improving post-separation relationships.
-Information/Advice/Referral Provision of information about post-separation parenting.
-Provision of referrals to another Family Law Service or other relevant service.
-Intake and assessment Assessing a client in an initial session to determine needs, undertaking screening and risk assessment and discussion around confidentiality.
-Property mediation Services helping families affected by separation to resolve arrangements for the splitting of their property, including finances.
+Education and skills training Workshops and training to educate separating families about post-separation parenting, conflict, dispute resolution and communication skills, and improving post-separation relationships.
+Information/advice Provision of general information about post-separation parenting, children's needs and options for resolving family law disputes.
+Intake and assessment Assessing a client in an initial session to determine needs, underta screening and risk assessment and discussion around confidential Property mediation Property mediation sessions delivered by accredited Family Dispute Resolution practitioners to help families affected by separation to resolve arrangements for the splitting of their property, including finances.